Attorney for Washington State Minor Child Personal Injury Claims

 What is the statute of limitations for a Washington child personal injury claim?

 How soon do I need to contact an attorney for my child’s personal injury claim?
 It is important to seek legal help as early as possible for your child’s injury claim.
 Not only do you want to make sure that your child’s incident related bills are paid, you want your child’s financial future to be secured with any non-economic damages that the child deserves.
-If a doctor states that your child will have future incident-related medical bills your child will need compensation for any future medical bills.
+If a doctor states that your child will have future incident-related medical bills your child will need compensation to cover them.
 Prior to filing a lawsuit, medical records and bills and other evidence must be gathered.
 Advance notice to the at-fault party should also be given.
-Many cases can be settled upon court approval without the need for a lawsuit, if the case is settled before the statute of limitations.
+Many cases can be settled without the need for a lawsuit, so long as the case is settled before the statute of limitations.
 However, you may need the assistant of an attorney to obtain court approval for a Washington State minor child settlement.Call (503) 238-1010 for a free initial phone consultation.

 Disclaimer: Legal information on this site may not be timely updated.
 Any information on this site is not a substitute for legal representation.